tomahawk-jupiter/ecommerce-product-page/NOTES.md

 ## Click outside cart to close

 See the `cart.jsx` component for an example of click outside to close.
 Got the code from chatGPT.

+## Becoming a mess!

+The way I've implemented the image carousel is becoming quite a mess.
+It could do with refactoring!